-The District's sewer rates are also among the lowest in Orange County, with a fixed monthly service charge of \$23.50 in FY 2019-20 for a typical residential customer covering the collection and treatment of sewage.
-This monthly service charge includes a user enhancement and replacement component of \$0.82 and \$9.31, respectively, per month, which is intended to fund current and future capital costs to replace, refurbish and upgrade the existing system.
+The District's sewer service rates are also the lowest in Orange County.
+The fixed monthly service charge remained at the FY 2019-20 rate of \$19.55 in FY 2020-21 for a typical residential customer covering the collection and treatment of sewage.
+This monthly service charge includes a user enhancement and replacement component of \$0.68 and \$7.75, respectively, per month, which is intended to fund current and future capital costs to replace, refurbish and upgrade the existing system.